BIS 300A (LN 11153)

 About contribution:

 If you need to drop: You and I both invest a significant amount of time and effort having you in this course, so it is unfortunate when students do not complete a course that they began.
 Sometimes, however, students need to drop a course for good reasons.
-If that should become the case, you must get a drop code from one of the IAS counselors (IASAdvisers@uwb.edu).
+If that should become the case, you must get a drop code from one of the IAS advisors (IASAdvisers@uwb.edu).
 I do not have drop codes!
 I also ask, as a favor, that you send me an e-mail message notifying me that you are dropping the course.
 Of course, I hope everyone who starts the course can complete it, so your work and time and mine are put to good use!

 Continued enrollment in this course indicates your acceptance of the terms of this syllabus.
 If you have questions or concerns about any of the assessment criteria, goals and learning outcomes, or materials, please let me know immediately so we can address them.